isc-projects/bind9/doc/arm/reference.rst

    flush any pending zone writes.
 The default is ``flush-zones-on-shutdown no``.

-``geoip-use-ecs``
-   This option was part of an experimental implementation of the EDNS CLIENT-SUBNET for authoritative servers, but is now obsolete.

-``ipv4only-enable``
-   Create the IPV4ONLY.ARPA zone as described in RFC 8880.
-By default the zone is only created if a DNS64 prefix is configured.
-   Control the SOA contact and server values with ``ipv4only-contact`` and  ``ipv4only-server`` respectively.

 ``root-key-sentinel``
    If ``yes``, respond to root key sentinel probes as described in draft-ietf-dnsop-kskroll-sentinel-08.
 The default is ``yes``.